anyaevostinar/anyaevostinar.github.io/classes/361-w21/syllabus.md

 * Learn about a range of interesting biological systems
 * Learn how to program in C++
 * Use a powerful open source library
-* Write a scientific paper and GUI
+* Write a scientific paper

 **Prerequisites**: CS201 (Data Structures)